Company formation

 Company formation is the term for the process of incorporation of a business in the UK.
 It is also sometimes referred to as company registration.
 These terms are both also used when incorporating a business in the Republic of Ireland.
 Under UK company law and most international law, a company or corporation is considered an entity that is separate from the people who own or operate the company.

-Today the majority of UK companies are formed the same day electronically.
+Forming a company via the paper filing method can take up to 4 weeks but nowadays the majority of UK companies are formed the same day electronically.
 Companies can be created by individuals, specialised agents, solicitors or accountants.
 Many solicitors and accountants subcontract incorporation out to specialised company formation agents.
 Most agents offer company formation packages for less than £100.
-The cost of carrying out paper filing directly with Companies House is £20.
-This fee does not include the cost of witnessing documents or preparation of memorandum & articles of association for the company, which would usually be carried out by a solicitor, accountant, or agent specialising in company registration.
-Forming a company via the paper filing method can take up to 4 weeks.

-Formation process for limited companies
+Formation processes

+Historical processes

+A legal instrument known as a deed of settlement was used in 18th century England to regulate the activities of companies structured as joint stock companies, permitting a private company to form a corporation without applying for a royal charter or an act of Parliament.
+The deed of settlement named the individuals of the company as trustees of the assets jointly owned by the company.
+It also served to outline the rules applicable to the company's management.

 Paper process

 Under section 9 of the Companies Act 2006, those forming a company must send the following documents, together with the registration fee, to the Registrar of Companies.

 Most incorporations submitted by paper take around 5 working days to be accepted.
 For detailed information see the Companies House guide.

+The cost of carrying out paper filing directly with Companies House is £20 for an unlimited company or £40 for a limited company.
+This fee does not include the cost of witnessing documents or preparation of memorandum & articles of association for the company, which would usually be carried out by a solicitor, accountant, or agent specialising in company registration.

 Articles of association

 The articles of association (often referred to as just ‘articles’) is the document which sets out the rules for the running of the company's internal affairs.
-The company's articles delivered to the Registrar must be signed by each subscriber in front of a witness who must attest the signature.

-In the event that articles are not registered for the new company, model (default) articles will be registered.
-These model articles can be chosen to be adopted in the IN01 form.
+The company's articles are delivered to the Registrar at incorporation.
+In the event that no articles are registered for the new company, the model (default) articles will be registered.
 This new procedure was introduced by the Companies Act 2006, Section 20.